 Lie flat on your back.
 Rise up onto both elbows.
 Straighten your arms out behind you and come to a sitting position.
 Lower yourself down onto your elbows again, then lie flat.

 Sitting Kicks

 Sit in a sturdy chair.
-Lift your involved leg (the leg on the side of your body slated for surgery) and straighten your knee as much as possible.
+Lift your involved leg and straighten your knee as much as possible.
 Hold for five seconds.
 Return to the starting position and relax.